cornellius-gp/linear_operator/README.md

 # B = ToeplitzLinearOperator(...)
 # d = vec

-C = torch.mul(A, B)  # A new LienearOperator representing the elementwise mul between A and B torch.linalg.solve(C, d)  # A torch.Tensor
+C = torch.matmul(A, B)  # A new LienearOperator representing the product of A and B torch.linalg.solve(C, d)  # A torch.Tensor
 ```